-Does it cost money to visit the historic house?
+Does it cost money to visit the historical house?

 Do you have to visit with a guided tour?

-No. A guided tour is not required to view the historic house.
-If you prefer to explore on your own- stop by at any time during the opening hours and take as much or as little time as you would like.
-There are folders at the entrance with background information to tell you all the information about the history of the family, the artifacts, and more.
+No. A guided tour is not required to view the historical house.
+If you prefer to explore on your own, stop by at any time during the opening hours and take as much or as little time as you would like.
+There are folders at the entrance with background information to provide information about the history of the family, the artifacts, and more.

 I would like a guided tour.
 Do I have to schedule that?

-No, There are always tour guides available from Tuesday to Saturday at 11, 1, & 3 to offer guided tours.
+No. There are tour guides available from Tuesday to Saturday at 11am, 1pm, & 3pm to offer guided tours.
 Please arrive on time, ring the doorbell, and there is no scheduling needed!

 I have an item I would like to donate.
 What should I do?

 Thank you for thinking of us!
 We do accept some donated items from the community, however, because we are limited in both storage and resources, we cannot accept every item.
 We want to properly care for all the items given to the museum, but we may have to deny a donation if we feel that we are not properly suited to care for the item.
 We can only accept items that are approved by the Museum Manager and fit within our Collections Policy.
-This means items to be donated must be from Cleveland County originally, and from the 1850-1920 time frame.
-If you are unsure if your item fits our policy, please email photos and background information to email@example.com.
+This means items to be donated must be from Cleveland County originally, and furnishings for the house must be from the 1850-1920 time frame.
+We do accept items of significance to Cleveland County history from outside of this time range.
+If you are unsure if your item fits our policy, please download and complete our artifact donation application and email it along with photos of the item to firstname.lastname@example.org.
 Please do not drop off items unattended or mail to us, unless otherwise discussed.